-Figure 3: Regression Discontinuity, Binned Staying Probability 13 Years After Residence Granted with weights given by $K{bw}$ , which is a kernel function with bandwidth bw.
+Intuitively, we estimate a weighted linear regression on distance from the time of policy implementation, with weights given by $K{bw}$ , which is a kernel function with bandwidth bw.
 We use a triangular kernel, and bandwidth chosen by the method suggested in Calonico et al. (2014), and report their suggested robust confidence intervals in our results.
-As before, we run regressions for the dependent variable for tenure $\tau$ ranging from two years to thirteen.
+As before, we run regressions for the dependent variable for tenure $\tau$ ranging from two to thirteen years.